Clyde013/Paraphrase-OPT/README.md

 Copy pasted soft prompt tuning and created a huggingface model wrapper around OPT for it.
 It seems to be working.
 Emphasis on *seems*.

 TODO:
 - [ ] Run model benchmarks on google cloud using GPUs
+- [ ] Implement checkpoint saving of optimizers and lr_schedulers (log them in wandb as well https://github.com/wandb/client/issues/312)
+- [ ] wandb logging of learning rate as it is updated by the lr_scheduler maybe override callback for optimizer step or throw it into train_step
+- [ ] ValueError: `self.log(optimizer type, Adam)` was called, but `str` values cannot be logged
 - [ ] EDA
 - [ ] Prepare for sprint review
 - [ ] profit???